icycake7/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## Overview of PyBer_Analysis:
-#### V. Isualize, CEO of PyBer, has asked us to create and visualize a DataFrame if the ride sharing data by city type.
-This will help PyBer decide where to allocate resources.
+#### V. Isualize, CEO of PyBer, has asked us to create and visualize a DataFrame of the ride-sharing data by city type.
+This will help PyBer decide where to better allocate resources.

 ## Resources: